 Due to the limited number of available seats, as our accredited maximum cohort size is 40 seats, the selection process for admission to the PA department is extremely competitive.
 We accept applications for admission from freshmen and transfer students.

-The admissions committee selects interview candidates based on academic rigor, personal essay, three letters of recommendation, SAT/ACT (for freshman applicants) or undergraduate overall and undergraduate science GPA (for transfer applicants), type and extent of direct patient interaction, and motivation to enter the PA profession.
+The admissions committee selects interview candidates based on academic rigor, personal essay, three letters of recommendation, undergraduate overall and undergraduate science GPA (for transfer applicants), type and extent of direct patient interaction, and motivation to enter the PA profession.

 Interview Day Information

 Applicants who are invited to an on-campus interview should plan to be on campus for several hours.
-Applicants will be introduced as a group to the PA faculty and staff by the department chair and asked to fill out a brief questionnaire that will be used with the rest of their application information during the interview.
+Applicants will be introduced as a group to the PA faculty and staff by the department chair and asked to perform narrative writing at the time of the interview.
+This writing will be used with the rest of their application information during the interview.
 Applicants will be given an opportunity to meet with the faculty, staff and many of our current students over light refreshments, either before or after your interview and will also have a chance to go on a tour of the campus with a current PA student.